-(including submission of financial audit, other required submissions) Applicant submits a sound facilities plan that includes: Concrete location, a timeline for acquiring, developing, and / or remodeling as well as equipping the new school or expansion facility.
+(including submission of financial audit, other required submissions) 4.
+Applicant submits a sound facilities plan that includes: Concrete location, a timeline for acquiring, developing, and / or remodeling as well as equipping the new school or expansion facility.
 If facility is not identified there is a viable plan for obtaining one to ensure timely opening / expansion of the school 5.
-The budget contains the following: If contracting with a CMO details any CMO fees and delineates how these will be paid Sufficient budgetary resources to fulfill program requirements for educationally disadvantaged at-risk students 6.
-Applicant has plan in place to mitigate risks associated with projected enrollment, and financial resources sufficient to adequately serve student population Total score possible: 30 points Applicant sco ore in section on 5: /30 Reviewer Comments - Financial Management, Monitoring
+The budget contains the following: Any CMO fees (if contracting with a CMO) and details how these will be paid Sufficient budgetary resources to fulfill program requirements for educationally disadvantaged at-risk students 6.
+Applicant has plans to mitigate enrollment risks and financial resources sufficient to adequately serve proposed student population.
+Total score possible: 30 points Applicant s core in sect ion 5: /30 Fotal score possible: 30 points Applicant score in section 5: /30 Reviewer Comments - Financial Management, Monitoring

-Section 6 - Grant Project Goals: Identify 3-5 SMART grant project goals and justify each goal in terms of its value in supporting the planning, and implementation of the (proposed) school.
+Section 6 - Grant Project (SMART) Goals: Identify 3-5 SMART grant project goals and justify each goal in terms of its value in supporting the planning, and implementation of the (proposed) school.
 All grant spending, including future revisions to your budget must align with stated project goals.
 All proposed expenditures / grant-supported activities outlined in Section 5 will need to align with at least one of the SMART Goals specified in this section.

-Selection Criteria Limited / Weak Moderate Good Strong No Evidence Evidence Evidence Evidence Evidence 0-1 2 3 4 5 1.
-Each grant project goal is a quality goal and the set of goals fulfill minimum requirements for content, including: • At least one project goal addresses how the school intends to achieve Connecticut's targets for school performance (School Performance Index) and academic growth (Smarter Balanced Growth) in Math and ELA • A minimum of three project goals are clearly articulated with trackable time-bound measures and outcomes for each goal (at least one goal must address how to meet the needs of educationally disadvantaged students) 2.
+- Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 1.
+Each quality project goal fulfills minimum requirements, including: At least one project goal addresses how the school intends to achieve CT targets for school performance (School Performance Index) and academic growth (Smarter Balanced Growth) in Math and ELA A minimum of three project goals are clearly articulated with trackable time-bound measures and outcomes for each goal (at least one goal must address how to meet the needs of educationally disadvantaged students) 2.
 Clear alignment exists among project goals, and overall mission and goals of the school.
 Each goal should have a justified purpose that supports the charter school in reaching performance goals.
-All grant measures must be appropriately rigorous for the targeted student population and measured by standard assessments Total Score Possible Applicant s score in sec tion 6: /10 1
+All grant measures must be appropriately rigorous for the targeted student population and measured by standard assessments Total Score Possible Applicant s core in sect ion 6: /10 Reviewer Comments - Grant Projec